Gauge your success

 Give it time

 If breast-feeding is tougher than you expected, try not to get discouraged.
-Feeding a newborn every few hours is exhausting, and it's OK to have a slow start.
+Feeding a newborn every few hours can be tiring, and it's OK to have a slow start.
 Just remember that the more often you breast-feed your baby, the more milk your breasts will produce — and the more natural breast-feeding is likely to feel.

-If you're struggling, ask a lactation consultant or your baby's doctor for help — especially if every feeding is painful or your baby isn't gaining weight.
+Ask a lactation consultant or your baby's doctor for help if needed — especially if every feeding is painful or your baby isn't gaining weight.
 Although your nipples might be tender for the first few weeks, breast-feeding isn't supposed to hurt.
 If you haven't worked with a lactation consultant, ask your baby's doctor for a referral or check with the obstetrics department at a local hospital.

 See more In-depth

 - SIDS and other sleep-related infant deaths: Expansion of recommendations for a safe infant sleeping environment.
 Pediatrics.
 2011;128:1030.

 - Wambach K, et al, eds.
 Perinatal and intrapartum care.
 In: Breastfeeding and Human Lactation.
 5th ed.
 Sudbury, Mass.: Jones & Bartlett Learning; 2016.

 - Evaluation, treatment, and prevention of vitamin D deficiency: An Endocrine Society clinical practice guideline.
 Journal of Clinical Endocrinology and Metabolism.
 2011;96:1911.

 - Schanler RJ, et al. Initiation of breastfeeding. http://www.uptodate.com/home.
 Accessed March 13, 2015.